Domestic Violence Affects the Work of Many Foundations — Whether or Not They Know It

 These moments may be the first time domestic violence is recognized outside of an individual’s immediate family, but the circumstances behind each scenario almost certainly go back a generation or more.
 Tragically, opportunities to break the cycle of domestic violence and alter the course of a person’s life were likely missed or never available.

 Domestic violence lurks beneath the surface and is intentionally well hidden, but its impact reaches far beyond the home and affects the work of many nonprofits and foundations — whether or not they realize it.
-Domestic violence is both a cause and result of numerous societal problems nonprofits seek to address, such as homelessness, economic instability, health inequities, and gender inequality.
+Domestic violence is both a cause and a result of numerous societal problems nonprofits seek to address, such as homelessness, economic instability, health inequities, and gender inequality.
 Yet these inherent connections are frequently unrecognized because domestic violence is still treated like an issue of private domain — too complicated and separate from other challenges.

 To help raise awareness, advocates came together nearly 40 years ago to designate October as National Domestic Violence Awareness month.
 But it shouldn’t take designations of this kind to galvanize action on such a widespread and insidious problem.